Depop vs. Poshmark

 Differences in customer base

 Understanding a selling platform's customer base helps the sellers understand the demand and price range of the items to be sold.
 While Depop and Poshmark serve the same general purpose, each platform attracts different age groups and personas.
-As a seller, gaining an insight into the nature of the buyers each forum appeals to is crucial to running a profitable business.
+As a seller, gaining an insight into the nature of the buyers each forum appeals to is crucial to running a profitable ecommerce business.

 Poshmark's customer base